Pozzo is a small but very beautiful old hamlet of Caldaro

-Only the local population knows the borderline of the hamlet of Pozzo, also known as Pfuss (the historical German name - 523 m asl), as it is very close to the village of San Antonio.
-It is only recognisable by the "Lahn", the river that rushes down into the valley from the Mendola.
-Also the street names make you jump at conclusions regarding the village quarters.
-Nevertheless Pozzo boasts its own chapel dedicated to S. Rochus and dating back to the 16th century, as well as a little shop with bar.
+Only the locals know the borderline of the hamlet of Pozzo, also known as Pfuss (the historical German name - 523 m a.s.l.), as it is very close to the village of San Antonio.
+It is only recognisable by the "Lahn", the stream that rushes down into the valley from the Mendola.
+Also the street names allow conclusions on the districts.
+Nevertheless Pozzo boasts its own chapel dedicated to S. Rochus and dating back to the 16th century.